klozn/10-javascript/50-web-development/30-angular/codelab01/README.md

 - After doing this, a new app will be created and it will even work if you fire it up.
 Angular applications can be started by typing
-``ng-serve`` in the terminal.
+``ng serve`` in the terminal.
 Doing so will compile your code and start a server.
 By default, you'll be be able to access it through http://localhost:4200.
 Start up your freshly made application and check what it looks like in your browser.